The Nashville television show is fiction, but the music is real.

 The love of Juliette’s life is Avery Barkley, played by Jonathan Jackson.
 The final major musical character is Will Lexington, played by Chris Carmack.
 Both Jackson & Carmack have acting and musical backgrounds, and are good guitarists.

-Besides talented music producers and solid actor/vocalists, Nashville’s secret to having a lot of great music over six seasons is that they use many of the real Nashville’s up-and-coming songwriters, some who’ve become better known since the show started.
+Besides talented music producers and solid actor/vocalists, Nashville’s secret to having a lot of great music over six seasons is that they used many of Nashville’s real songwriters, some who’ve become better known since the show started.
 Contributing songwriters include…Nashville duo The Civil Wars, Kacey Musgraves, Lucinda Williams, Gillian Welch, Sarah Siskind, Kate York, Sara Buxton, Steve McEwan, Sarah Zimmerman, Justin Davis, Trent Dabbs, Jake Ethridge, Garrison Starr, and many more.

 The music is fully integrated into the show.
 The songs reflect what the characters are experiencing in their lives, especially because they’re supposedly writing the songs.
-The shows producers literally sort through thousands of songs to find ones that work.
-They also say some songs they find are so good they’ve written scripts in order to work the songs into the show.
+The shows producers literally sorted through thousands of songs to find ones that worked.
+They said some songs they found were so good they wrote scripts in order to work the songs into the show.
 One of the stated purposes of the producers of Nashville was to provide new songwriters a way to get their music heard.
 Based on interviews with the songwriters, the plan has definitely worked.

 (After 4 seasons on ABC, and 2 on CMT, Nashville has come to an end)

 The show produced over 40 new recordings each year.
 I select about 24 songs from each season to be on my “Nashville Best Season 1” through “Nashville Best Season 6” playlists…a total of 144 songs.
-I’m not a major Country fan, but most of the songs on Nashville are more in the singer/songwriter vein, and some lean to Pop & Rock, because that’s the kind of music the various characters would perform.
+I’m not a major Country fan, but many of the songs on Nashville are more in the singer/songwriter vein, and some lean to Pop & Rock, because that’s the kind of music the various characters would perform.